wyattades/daily_learner/README.md

 ## Production

 To start a headless production server, go to the root `web2py` folder then run `python web2py.py -a <password>`.

+## TODO
+- move session to its own controller
+- make a new db table for every session, will make a lot of hacky code unnecessary